Syria extends major offensive to retake territory in west

 Washington and its allies want Assad to leave power and accuse Moscow of using a campaign against Islamic State as a pretext to target Assad’s other enemies, many of which receive help from countries that oppose him.
 Russia, allied to Damascus since the Cold War, says Assad’s government should be part of an international campaign against extremists.

-“NATO is ready and able to defend all allies, including Turkey against any threats,” NATO Secretary-General Jens Stoltenberg told reporters as he arrived for a meeting in Brussels of the alliance’s defense ministers.
+“NATO is ready and able to defend all allies, including Turkey against any threats,” NATO Secretary-General Jens Stoltenberg told reporters as he arrived for a meeting in Brussels of the alliance’s defence ministers.

-At the meeting, Turkey appealed to its NATO allies to shore up missile defenses.
+At the meeting, Turkey appealed to its NATO allies to shore up missile defences.

 Writing by Giles Elgood and Philippa Fletcher; Editing by Peter Graff and Alison Williams